DavaGordon/Phxsolution_Formbuilder/README.md

 3. Removed Fields Tab
 4. Fixed Customer Fields Creator
 5. Changed Form Title (from 'title' to 'form_title'
+6. CSS Classes can now be added to all form fields
+7. Ability to add DIV wrappers around all form elements for both columns and containers also ability to add class

 Original Module Creator: [Hans Kuijpers](https://github.com/hans2103) Updated By Me: [Dava Gordon](https://github.com/DavaGordon)